 Many companies consider the Nordic countries as a single market.
 This, together with the similar market conditions which exist across the Nordics, means that the Swedish Competition Authority engages in an especially close cooperation with the other Nordic competition and public procurement authorities.

-A new cooperation agreement was signed in September 2017 and includes the competition authorities in Sweden, Finland, Norway, Denmark, Iceland and Greenland.
-The agreement replaces the previous, more limited cooperation agreement once a party has ratified it.
-The new Nordic cooperation agreement gives greater opportunities for the competition authorities to gather information on behalf of one another, for example through dawn raids, and to exchange information in conjunction with investigations.
+A new Nordic cooperation agreement was signed in September 2017 and applies to the competition authorities in Sweden, Finland, Norway, Denmark and Greenland.
+The new agreement replaces the previous, more limited cooperation agreement and gives greater opportunities for the competition authorities to gather information on behalf of one another, for example through dawn raids, and to exchange information in conjunction with investigations.

 The Swedish Competition Authority applies the EU’s competition rules when trade between Sweden and another EU Member State is affected.
 This means that even agreements between companies which solely concern the Swedish market can be assessed according to the EU’s competition rules if, for example, they restrict imports.

 Since 1 May 2004 the competition authorities within the EU have applied the EU’s competition rules within the European Competition Network (ECN).
 The ECN is a formal network in which the competition authorities inform each other of cases and envisaged decisions, help each other with investigations and exchange evidence and other information.
 This ensures consistent application of the competition rules.
 The European Commission handles its cases in close cooperation with the competition authorities of the Member States.
 The Swedish Competition Authority participates in Advisory Committee meetings, where the Commission gathers the views of the Member States before taking decisions in a case.

 The ECN sends out a consolidated newsletter “ECN Brief” with an overview of activities in the different Member States.